caomem/ffmpeg-it/README.md

 ## License

 This project is licensed under the GNU General Public License v2.1 - see the [LICENSE](LICENSE) file for details.

+## Thanks

+This script is one expansion of the [reply](https://stackoverflow.com/a/63137721/13890688) from Marco Eckstein in StackOverflow.
+Thank you Marco :)